Albericvgn/ChemBalancer/README.md

 cd Rxn-INSIGHT
 pip install .
 ```
-For more details on the installation of this package, you can click on the following link https://github.com/schwallergroup/Rxn-INSIGHT
+For more details on the installation of this package, you can click on the following link: https://github.com/schwallergroup/Rxn-INSIGHT

 ## Usage